Infineon/optiga-trust-m/README.md

 </tbody>
 </table>

+In addition to the certificates and private keys each OPTIGA&trade; Trust M Express comes with a chip unique Platform Binding Secret* and an Authorization Reference*.
+The latter are two unique per chip 64 bytes long data objects which serve the following purposes:
+- Platform Binding Secret (PBS) used to establish a Shielded Connection between a Host MCU and OPTIGA&trade; Trust M. Should be transfered from CIRRENT™ Cloud ID to the respective MCU to run a protected I2C connection; e.g. readout a protected Certificate located in the 0xE0E1 Object ID (see table above).
+For more details about  Shielded Connection read [here](https://github.com/Infineon/optiga-trust-m/wiki/Shielded-Connection-101).
+- Authorization Reference.
+Used to update/change Certificate, PBS and the Authorization Reference itself.
+Shall be used only together with the shielded connection.
+Find more details in the [Solution Reference Manual](documents/OPTIGA™%20Trust%20M%20Solution%20Reference%20Manual%20v3.30.md)

-\* Can be downloaded from CIRRENT™ Cloud ID by claiming a Reel QR Code
+\* Certificate, Platform Binding Secret and the Authorization Reference can be downloaded from CIRRENT™ Cloud ID by claiming a Reel QR Code

 ## Get Started